WE ARE DIFFERENT

 A LEARNING COMMUNITY

 Families at the Eco-School are part of a community of learning and teaching that doesn’t begin and end with the hours of the school day.
 That doesn’t mean that you have to be available during the day, although we encourage the participation of family members in the teaching program.
-But we do try to build strong, caring relationships among our families, school staff, the SFU research team, and our many community partners.
+But we do try to build strong, caring relationships among our families, school staff, and our many community partners.
 You will be asked to come to evening meetings, weekend events, presentations and shows by the students, and often to work and learn with your child in your own time, in ways that complement what is going on during school hours.
 We believe that the Eco-School is about families learning and flourishing together — and we need your commitment and dedication to make this happen.